 113. What is the annual required estimated tax payment for a C corporation?
-What are the rules regarding payment of the estimated tax?ANSWER: Estimated tax payments are required if the corporation's tax liability is expected to be \$500
+What are the rules regarding payment of the estimated tax?

 Estimated tax payments are required if the corporation's tax liability is expected to be \$500 or more.
 The required annual payment (which includes estimated AMT liability) is the lesser of (1) 100% of the corporation's tax for the current year or (2) 100% of the corporation's tax for the preceding year.
 Estimated payments are made quarterly, due on or before the 15th day of the 4th, 6th, 9th, and 12th month of the taxable year.
 Underpayment of estimated tax penalty can be avoided if the quarterly payments are filed timely and equal to the corporation's tax liability for the prior year (or tax liability computed on an annualized method).
-A corporation with taxable income of \$1 million or more in any of its three preceding years can use the prior year's tax liability for computing only the first installment
+A corporation with taxable income of \$1 million or more in any of its three preceding years can use the prior year's tax liability for computing only the first installment payment.
+In such cases, the corporation's second installment payment must include any shortfall resulting from using the prior year's liability for the first installment (instead of the current year's liability).

-South Western Federal Taxation Corporation Partnerships 40th Edition Hoffman Test Bank
+South-Western Federal Taxation 2014 Corporations Partnerships Estates and Trusts 37th Edition Hoffman Test Bank

-Full Download: http://alibabadownload.com/product/south-western-federal-taxation-corporation-partnerships-40th-edition-hoffmation-ho
+$Full\ Download: http://testbanklive.com/download/south-western-federal-taxation-2014-corporations-partnerships-estates-and-trust-partnerships-estates-and$